Bagoum/danmokou/docs/articles/ResolutionRendering.md

 Note that if you are screwing with `cam.targetTexture`, you should set it **every frame** in OnPreRender; I don't know why but Unity will give you strange issues if you don't, like the main camera rendering to the target texture as well...

 `RenderTextureFormat.ARGB32` (R8G8B8A8_SNORM) is the non-HDR format and `ARGBHalf` is the HDR format.
 This is used in `MainCamera.DefaultTempRT`.
 I do not use HDR.

+# Camera Clearing

+WallCamera (the lowest rendering camera) clears to black (<0,0,0,1>), which is the "base color" of the game.
+All other cameras listed in the table above do not clear, since they need to render on top of WallCamera in the same RenderTexture.

+ArbitraryCapturer, a camera prefab used to separately capture only objects on certain Unity layers, clears to *transparent black* (<0,0,0,0>).
+The reason for this is that the output of an ArbitraryCapturer screen capture may itself have some transparency on it, and when that output is somehow reflected in a sprite and rendered to one of the cameras in the table above, the transparency needs to be preserved throughout.

+See [Color Blending](ColorBlending.md) for a discussion of some of the issues around blending colors and preserving transparency.

 # Frame/Render Frame